 Are you planning to go wine tasting in the Niagara region of Ontario and want to bring your favourite family member (aka your dog)?
 Well, I’ve got some great news to share!
 There are plenty of dog friendly wineries Niagara has to offer that you can enjoy together!

-Our dog, Henry – a Vizsla, is a big part of our life.
+My dog, a Vizsla named Henry, is a big part of my life.
 If you know anything about this breed, nicknamed the “Velcro dog”, you will know that where you go, they go.
 What you do, they do.
-So, I’m pretty much always on the hunt for dog-friendly places that we can bring him and find things we can do together.
+So, I’m pretty much always on the hunt for pet friendly places and things to do in Ontario.

-So, after multiple day trips and many glasses of wine, I’ve pulled together a list of the 5 best dog friendly vineyards Niagara has to offer!
+So, after multiple day trips and many glasses of wine, I’ve pulled together my list of favourite wineries that allow dogs for both you and your pet to enjoy!

 Best Dog Friendly Wineries Niagara